Azure/iot-edge-v1/README.md

 >| simulated_device | Simulates a gateway-connected BLE device                                |
 >| azure_functions  | Sends message content to an Azure Function                              |

+## Create Modules using Packages
+The fastest way to setup your development environment to start writing modules is to leverage our packages for Java, C#, and Node.js.
+Our [sample apps repo](https://github.com/Azure-Samples/azure-iot-gateway-samples/) has quick steps on getting started with these packages:
+- [Gateway SDK Maven](https://github.com/Azure-Samples/azure-iot-gateway-samples/#how-to-run-java-modules-windows-10ubuntu-linux-14): With this you will be able to run the Gateway sample app and start writing Java modules.
+This package contains the Gateway runtime core and links to the module dependencies’ packages for Linux or Windows.
+- [Gateway SDK npm](https://www.npmjs.com/package/azure-iot-gateway): With this you will be able to run the Gateway sample app and start writing Node.js modules.
+This package contains the Gateway runtime core and auto-installs the module dependencies’ packages for Linux or Windows.
+- [Gateway SDK NuGet .NET Framework](https://www.nuget.org/packages/Microsoft.Azure.IoT.Gateway.Module): With this you will be able to run the Gateway sample app and write .NET Framework modules on Windows, dependent on [Gateway Core Runtime for Windows](https://www.nuget.org/packages/Microsoft.Azure.Devices.Gateway.Win32/).
+- Gateway SDK NuGet .NET Core (coming soon)

 ## Featured Modules
 Other people are creating modules for the gateway SDK too!
 See the **More information** link for a module to find out how to get it, who supports it, etc.